Welcome to the Bay Area Nuclear Data Program!

 Stacked-Target Cross Section Measurements

-Our group works on producing well-characterized, precision reaction data measurements, using “variance minimization” techniques to reduce the systematic uncertainties which often plague such measurements.
+Our program works on producing well-characterized, precision reaction data measurements, using “variance minimization” techniques to reduce the systematic uncertainties which often plague such measurements.
 Well-characterized data is necessary for improving our reaction modeling capabilities, but also has numerous applications in science and engineering. more

 GENESIS